The Weeknd's 'Take My Breath' pulled from IMAX screenings over epilepsy concerns

 The Weeknd‘s video for his upcoming new single ‘Take My Breath’ was due to be screened in IMAX cinemas this week, but was removed due to epilepsy concerns.

-According to Variety, the track – set to arrive this Friday (August 6) – was intended to air ahead of The Suicide Squad screenings.
+According to Variety, the track – set to arrive this Friday (August 6) – was initially intended to air ahead of The Suicide Squad screenings.

 However, a source close to the situation told the publication that the idea was scrapped because of “intense strobe lighting” in the track’s accompanying visuals.